 Fit to Child

-This sassy model is 7 years old, weighs 54 lbs, and is 48 inches tall.
+This sassy model is 7 years old, weighs 54 pounds, and is 48 inches tall.
 In booster mode, the SlimFit provided a great belt fit for her.
 She’s got a little room to grow until her shoulder reaches the 18.75 inch top shoulder belt guide.
 The SlimFit isn’t the longest lasting booster available but like other multimode car seats, we definitely like it as a transitional booster option once the child has outgrown it in harnessed mode.

 Lower anchors and tether can be used with the SlimFit in booster mode.
-This is particularly useful in the early days of booster training — if the child weighs 45 lbs or less, the SlimFit can remain installed with lower anchors and switched between harness and booster mode as the child learns to sit properly.
+This is particularly useful in the early days of booster training — if the child weighs 45 pounds or less, the SlimFit can remain installed with lower anchors and switched between harness and booster mode as the child learns to sit properly.

 Like the Milestone, the SlimFit boasts a steel-reinforced frame.
 While we can’t say for certain if this means it’s actually safer we do know the trend in child restraint manufacturing is toward energy flow management, not just retention in the car.